01-edu/public/subjects/git/README.md

   - Find the latest object hash within the `.git/objects/` directory using Git commands and print the type and content of this object using Git commands.
 - **Dumping Directory Tree**:
   - Use Git commands to dump the directory tree referenced by this commit.
-  - Dump the contents of the `lib/` directory and the `hello.rb` file using Git commands.
+  - Dump the contents of the `lib/` directory and the `hello.sh` file using Git commands.

 #### Branching